Nikos Goumas Stadium: Demolition

-Giannis Granitsas, then president of AEK and temporarily chairman of AEK Athens F.C., decided to demolish the stadium in June 2003.
-He claimed that the stadium was too old and that seriously damaged from the 1999 Athens earthquake.
-The last game held was between AEK Athens and Aris.
-The game ended in a 4–0 win for AEK with Ilija Ivić scoring the last goal in the 77th minute.
+Giannis Granitsas, then president of the amateur AEK and temporarily chairman of AEK Athens F.C., decided to demolish the stadium in June 2003.
+He claimed that the stadium was too old and seriously damaged by the 1999 Athens earthquake.
+The last match held at the stadium was on 3 May 2003 between AEK Athens and Aris.
+The game ended in a 4–0 win for AEK with Ilija Ivić scoring the last goal at the 77th minute.

-Plans for new venue
+Plans for a new venue

-Club's initial plan was to build a modern arena on the same site, including an underground parking and an innovative underground basketball court.
+The club's initial plan was to build a modern arena on the same site, including an underground parking and an innovative underground basketball court.
 These ambitious plans were halted after various objections raised by local residents.

-After AEK Athens F.C. came under new ownership via Demis Nikolaidis direction, the plan for a stadium in Nea Filadelfeia was abandoned.
-Nikolaidis started negotiations to build a new football stadium further to the north, on the southern foothills of Mount Parnitha.
-However, this drew a great deal of controversy with the team's fan club Original 21 who opposed this plan.
-Nevertheless, the land of the former Nikos Goumas stadium remained under the ownership of AEK and plans for building a new stadium in Nikos Goumas area kept alive.
+After AEK Athens F.C. came under new ownership under Demis Nikolaidis's direction, the plan for a stadium in Nea Filadelfeia was abandoned.
+Nikolaidis started negotiations to build a new football stadium farther north, on the southern foothills of Mount Parnitha.
+However, this drew considerable controversy among the team's fan club, Original 21, who opposed the plan.
+Nevertheless, the land of the former Nikos Goumas stadium remained under the ownership of AEK, and plans for building a new stadium in the Nikos Goumas area were kept alive.

-On October 2, 2013, the AEK Athens board under Dimitris Melissanidis, presented plans for a new stadium to the municipality of Nea Filadelfeia, in order to gain build permission.
-A new 4 star UEFA rate system stadium was about be built, seating between 32.500 and 35.000 spectators.
-The cost of the project was initially not published, but AEK had been granted 20 million euros by the Greek government as a contribution for the construction, while the rest of funding would be done privately.
+On October 2, 2013, the AEK Athens board under Dimitris Melissanidis presented plans for a new stadium to the municipality of Nea Filadelfeia in order to gain building permission.
+A new 4-star UEFA-rated system stadium was about to be built, seating between 32.500 and 35.000 spectators.
+The project's cost was initially not published, but AEK had been granted 20 million euros by the Greek government as a contribution to the construction, with the rest of the funding to be provided privately.

 The new stadium is modeled after Hagia Sophia church in Constantinople, since AEK has its roots in the city.
-The project generated around 1.000–1.500 new jobs and the neighborhood was expected to largely benefit from this endeavor.
+The project generated around 1.000–1.500 new jobs, and the neighborhood was expected to largely benefit from this endeavor.

 Construction of the new Agia Sophia Stadium at the site was completed in October 2022.